hummingbot/hummingbot-site/docs/blog/posts/using-vega-protocol-with-hummingbot/index.md

 If you're already a MetaMask user, you won't need to create a Vega Wallet to create and use a Vega key.

-Once you have Metamask installed, open a browser and go to [Vega Console](https://console.vega.xyz/)
+Once you have Metamask installed, open either Chrome or Firefox and go to [Vega Console](https://console.vega.xyz/)

 Click on either "Getting Started" at the top right or "Connect Wallet" at the bottom right